-When I was 16 years old, the summer after 10th grade ended my parents let me sign up and paid for me to go to a school in Oaxaca Mexico for a month and a half long immersive program.
-This was an incredible experience and adventure.
+When I was 16 years old, the summer after 10th grade, my parents let me sign up and go to a school in Oaxaca, Mexico for a summer-long immersive program.
+This was a transformative experience for me.
+I became close friends with 2 of the women I met through classes in the program.

 I found a roommate to move into the upper portion of the rental house so that our rent was even less and started to save up some money.
 We were at that rental house for more than a year, and during that time I started doing an immense amount of bartering through craigslist.
 I was REALLY good at it.
 I would trade graphic design, logos, and websites for physical items.